reeshub/pc-sprint/README.md

 ![My PC-SPRINT Built Using Retro Canada's Gerber Files](Retro%20Canada/Images/Mine/pc-sprint-pcb.jpg)

 I also successfully built and tested a PC-SPRINT using Retro Canada's files.
 I used [PCBWay](https://www.pcbway.com/) for my PCB fabrication.
 Mine has a 21.47727MHz crystal giving a CPU clock speed of 7.16MHz - the same as the popular [Tandy 1000 EX and HX](https://en.wikipedia.org/wiki/Tandy_1000#Tandy_1000_EX_and_HX) machines.
 Thankfully after extensive testing I haven't run into any of the issues experienced by Retro Canada, even at this higher speed.
-I'm yet to experiment with a faster crystal but when I do you'll be the first to know.
+I have experimented with 22 and even 24MHz crystals and encountered stability issues at these speeds so I recommend starting at 21.47MHz.

 #### My Testing